microsoft/language-server-protocol/_specifications/specification-3-16.md

 		};

 		/**
-		 * The client supports the `insertTextMode` propeprty on
+		 * The client supports the `insertTextMode` property on
 		 * a completion item to override the whitespace handling mode
 		 * as defined by the client (see `insertTextMode`).
 		 *